Dr Lucy Poxon

 Counselling Psychology

-Dr Lucy Poxon is a Lecturer in Counselling Psychology with a particular interest in grief and bereavement and qualitative research.
+Dr Lucy Poxon is a Senior Lecturer in Counselling Psychology with a particular interest in grief and bereavement and qualitative research.

 Qualifications